 Text message abbreviations became a language for a new generation addicted to their phones because they were too convenient.

 When communicating with customers by text, it’s crucial to comprehend and adhere to SMS terminology.
-By doing this, you will avoid becoming rigid and come across as more personable.
+By doing this, you will avoid becoming rigid and become more personable.

 How are Texting Symbols Helpful?